 Rs.
 9.08 Lakh

-Overall, Mahindra Bolero is worthy choice for its reliability low-cost maintain maintenance.
+Overall, Mahindra Bolero has definitely proved itself to be a worthy choice for its reliability and low cost of maintenance.